 Forts and palaces have played a vital role in the history of Indian Luxury.
-While the era of monarchies came to an end in the subcontinent of India a while ago, the breath-taking and ostentatious spectacle of the Indian palaces has been transformed into some of the most luxurious and private hotels of the world.
+While the era of monarchies ended in India’s subcontinent a while ago, the breath-taking and ostentatious spectacle of the Indian palaces has been transformed into some of the most luxurious and private hotels of the world.

-The fierce Rajput dynasty known for its valor is also known for building some of the most royal properties across the state of Rajasthan.
-These forts and palaces now turned into sprawling luxury hotels are offering an intimate uber luxury experience to its high profile clientele.
-With drop-dead gorgeous interiors, detailed outdoor gardens, and opulent detailing in service and room offerings, they are filled with a colorful cultural history to explore, experiences to unravel and stories to be lived.
+The fierce Rajput dynasty, known for its valour, is also known for building some of the most royal properties across Rajasthan.
+These forts and palaces now turned into sprawling luxury hotels are offering an intimate uber-luxury experience to its high-profile clientele.
+Drop-dead gorgeous interiors, detailed outdoor gardens, and opulent detailing in service and room offerings are filled with a colorful cultural history to explore, experiences to unravel and stories to be lived.

 Taj Lake Palace, Udaipur

 In the midst of Lake Pichola in Udaipur, Rajasthan floats a pearl-white palace earlier known as Jag Niwas, built-in 1746; this is an 18-th century summer house for Maharana Jagat Singh II.
 Now popularly known as Taj Lake Palace – one of India’s first luxury hotels in the 1960’s, it is a four-acre retreat and oasis in Udaipur that offers a floating spa, a romantic rooftop restaurant with 18 suites and approximately 65 rooms.
 Taj Lake Palace is known to have made an international appearance in the James Bond film Octopussy.
 After Maharaja Bhagwat Singh refurbished the palace and converted it into a luxury hotel in 1963, the management of Lake Palace was then transferred to the Taj Group of Hotel, Resorts and Palaces in 1971.